V1TO-C/IB_MCP/README.md

 ### Reopen session:

-The additional /iserver/auth/ssodh/init endpoint is used to subsequently reopen a brokerage session with our backend, through which you can access the protected /iserver endpoints.
+The additional /iserver/auth/ssodh/init endpoint is used to subsequently reopen a brokerage session with the backend, through which you can access the protected /iserver endpoints.

 Sessions will time out after approximately 6 minutes without sending new requests or maintaining the /tickle endpoint at least every 5 minutes.